eclipse-californium/californium/MIGRATION_HINTS.md

 # Californium (Cf) - Migration Hints

-June, 2021
+August, 2021

-The version 2.x is now out for about more than a year and reached version 2.6.3.
+The version 2.x is now out for about more than a year and reached version 2.6.4.
-We currently started to work on a 3.0 starting with removing deprecates APIs.
+We have already started to work on a 3.0 starting with removing deprecates APIs.

 To migrate to the 3.0 this gives some hints to do so.
 If you miss something, don't hesitate to create an issue.